vietfood/cs4all-vn/roofline.md

 T_\text{math} = \frac{\text{Computation FLOPs}}{\text{Accelerator FLOPs/s}}
 \end{equation}$$

 For instance, an NVIDIA H100 can perform about 1.98e15 bfloat16<d-footnote>bf16 is short for <a href="https://en.wikipedia.org/wiki/Bfloat16_floating-point_format">bfloat16</a>, a 16-bit floating point format often used in ML.</d-footnote> FLOPs/s while a TPU v6e can perform 9.1e14 FLOPs/s.
-That means doing 1e12 FLOPs on an H100 will take (roughly) `1e12 / 1.98e15 = 505us` and `1e12 / 9.1e14 = 1.1ms` on a TPU v6e.<d-footnote>Note that these chips have different costs, so this doesn't mean one is better than the other.</d-footnote>
+That means doing 1e12 FLOPs on an H100 will take (roughly) `1e12 / 1.98e15 = 505us` and `1e12 / 9.1e14 = 1.1ms` on a TPU v6e.<d-footnote>Note that these chips are priced differently, and this comparison does not normalize to cost.</d-footnote>

 **Communication within a chip:** *Within an accelerator*, tensors need to be transferred between on-chip memory (HBM) and the compute cores.
 You'll see the bandwidth of this link referred to as 'HBM bandwidth'.
 On an H100, [this is about 3.35TB/s](https://www.nvidia.com/en-us/data-center/h100/) and [on TPU v6e this is about 1.6TB/s](https://cloud.google.com/tpu/docs/v6e).